anoff/serial-io/readme.md

 # API
 The package exposes two APIs with different abstraction levels.
 Directly interacting with the `serialIo` objects gives you the highest level of abstraction.

 If you use `serialIo.connect()` you get a `Connection` object returned that allows you to do things like multiple requests without re-connecting every time.
+Using the `Connection` API is recommended for programmatic use cases, whereas the high level `serialIO.send()` API is great for handling events that are triggered by humans i.e. low frequency.

 All methods are _promise-based_.